pankaj-basnet/pankaj-basnet/README.md

-_“Code is like humor.
-When you have to explain it, it’s bad.”_
+_“Coding is like a daily hike: new peaks to scale, bugs to dodge, and the unmatched view from a successful deploy.”_